Contents

 We’ve analyzed all the errors that could lead to a negative experience for a KFC user.
 It turned out this can be caused by a restaurant, delivery service, or the interface of the app.

 Restaurant errors.
-For example, a typical error a restaurant can make is deliver something you didn’t order.
+For example, a typical error a restaurant can make is deliver the wrong meal.
 The best troubleshooting scenario in this case is as follows: customer support reaches out to the client before the order is delivered and offers compensation.
 Meanwhile, in the context of the app, it’s important to give clients a tool to quickly contact customer support.

 Delivery error.
 A common delivery error is a delay in delivery.
 In this case, it’s important to provide users with comprehensive information on the current status of their delivery.
 This makes users feel in control of the situation and allows them to react whenever something goes wrong.
 Thus, we are showing delivery details on the home screen of the KFC app.